Research-Based

 Increases Short-Chain Fatty Acid Production

-Florastor increases the levels of short-chain fatty acids in the intestine.
-Fatty acids are preferred by the body for energy, and Florastor increases them to promote overall gut health.
+Florastor elevates short-chain fatty acid levels in the intestine.
+Since the body prefers fatty acids for energy, Florastor increases these levels to promote comprehensive gut health.

 More Gut Protection